Early Childhood Graduate Programs

 Dual Language/Bilingual Education

-In these degree programs, you’ll learn to respond to the intellectual, linguistic, and emotional needs of emergent bilingual students.
-Programs are offered in Spanish or Mandarin.
+Learn to respond to the intellectual, linguistic, and emotional needs of emergent bilingual students.
+Programs are offered in Spanish or Mandarin and lead to receiving the Bilingual Extension certification.

 Graduate students listen during class